mdcourse/mdcourse.github.io/_sources/chapters/chapter8.rst.txt

 Here, a *Monte Carlo* simulation is implemented in the Grand Canonical ensemble, where the number of atoms in the system fluctuates.
-The principle of the simulation resemble the Monte Carlo move from :ref:`chapter6-label`:
+The principle of the simulation resembles the Monte Carlo move from :ref:`chapter6-label`:

-- 1) We start from a given intial configuration, and measure the potential energy, :math:`E_\text{pot}^\text{initial}`.
+- 1) We start from a given initial configuration, and measure the potential energy, :math:`E_\text{pot}^\text{initial}`.
-- 2) A random number is chosen, and depending on its value, either a new particle will tried to be inserted, or an existing particle will tried to be deleted.
+- 2) A random number is chosen, and depending on its value, either a new particle will try to be inserted, or an existing particle will try to be deleted.
-- 3) The energy of the system after the insersion/deletion, :math:`E_\text{pot}^\text{trial}`, is measured.
+- 3) The energy of the system after the insertion/deletion, :math:`E_\text{pot}^\text{trial}`, is measured.
 - 4) We then decide to keep or reject the move by calculating the difference in energy between the trial and the initial configurations: